+Figure 3: Layered Model of Network with Autonomic Functions

-Security
+Self-configuring Security

-ANIMA does not attempt a monolithic bootstrap of a network from a predefined configuration.
+As mentioned above, ANIMA does not attempt a monolithic bootstrap of a network from a predefined configuration.
 Instead, it proceeds step by step, and security comes first.
 The first stage of creating a secure autonomic control plane is bootstrapping a suitable key infrastructure that covers all the nodes that will constitute the ACP.
-This is done by a method known as BRSKI (pronounced “Brewski”, Bootstrapping Remote Secure Key Infrastructure[10]).
-This process uses manufacturer-installed X.509 certificates, in combination with a manufacturer's authorizing service.
+This is done by the method known as BRSKI (pronounced “Brewski”, Bootstrapping Remote Secure Key Infrastructure[10]).
+This process uses manufacturer-installed X.509 certificates, in combination with a manufacturer’s authorizing service.
 The network administrator decides which devices are authorized to join the network (e.g., by serial number), but relies on the manufacturer to validate each device’s certificate whenever the device attempts to join the network via a local “join proxy”.
 These proxies all use a single “domain registrar” node that mediates the authorizing service.
 The join proxies themselves join the network by the same process; a GRASP mechanism is used for joining nodes (known as “pledges”) to find proxies, and for proxies to find each other and the registrar.
 Only the registrar needs to be configured in advance.

 The ACP forms itself among pledges as soon as they have completed their BRSKI enrolment.
 It is best described as a Virtual Routing and Forwarding (VRF) instance.
 It is based on a virtual router at each node, consisting of a separate IPv6 forwarding table to which the ACP’s virtual interfaces are attached, and an associated IPv6 routing table separate from the data plane.
 Actual packet transmission occurs only as IPv6 link-local packets.
 This choice was made to ensure that there is no dependency on any pre-existing data plane (either IPv4 or IPv6), because autonomic functions must be able to operate even if the normal data plane and normal routing are broken.
 All that is required is for each node to create its own IPv6 link-local address on each physical interface, as any modern network device does by default.
 The VRF consists of point-to-point IPv6 links and is secured using IPsec (IP Security) or DTLS (Datagram Transport Layer Security), both via IKEv2 (Internet Key Exchange Protocol Version 2).
 From the viewpoint of autonomic service agents, the ACP uses an automatically generated IPv6 Unique Local Address prefix, and it uses RPL (Routing Protocol for Low-Power and Lossy Networks) internally.
 Like BRSKI, the ACP bootstraps itself, starting with a GRASP-based discovery process.